Network Cloaking

 Scenario:

 A large data center CISO struggles to maintain an internal cybersecurity posture as cyber threat complexities increase daily.
 Every paying customer represents a potential threat vector when accessing their systems for management.
 He needs thousands of IOT and automation devices in addition to his servers fully operational to keep his business running smoothly, and any system failure could cascade throughout his entire company.
 He has seen stolen credentials and compromised VPN systems affect the operations of his competition and does not want to expose his operation to those same threats.
 He wants to market to his customers that he has complete control of his infrastructure and to offer the most secure access for system management as a differentiation in the marketplace.
-By deploying BlastShield, he differentiates his offering by giving users a user experience like Apple Pay for access and administration and removes the risk of lateral threats if a single system is compromised.
+By deploying BlastShield, he differentiates his offering by giving users a user experience like Apple Pay for access and administration.
+He removes the risk of lateral threats if a single system is compromised.

 Industry Perspective: